 Courts and Forums

-Louis’ practice covers a broad range of commercial real estate, with an emphasis on the representation of capital providers at all levels of the capital stack, including representing banks and other lending institutions in originating structured mortgage and mezzanine debt, negotiating intercreditor and co-lender agreements, and acquiring portfolios of performing and non-performing loans; representing hedge funds, opportunity funds and pension plans providing mezzanine, preferred equity and common equity joint venture investments; and construction lending and leasing.
-Louis has counseled both institutional lenders and borrowers in complex real estate loan workouts and restructurings during multiple down cycles in the real estate market.
-Louis has a particular expertise in fashioning “one-off” solutions for hard-to-structure, would-be loan assets.
+Mr. Hait's practice covers a broad range of commercial real estate, with an emphasis on the representation of capital providers at all levels of the capital stack, including representing banks and other lending institutions in originating structured mortgage and mezzanine debt, negotiating intercreditor and co-lender agreements, and acquiring portfolios of performing and non-performing loans; representing hedge funds, private equity and opportunity funds and pension plans providing mezzanine, preferred equity and common equity joint venture investments; and construction lending, leasing, acquisitions and sales.
+Mr. Hait has counseled both institutional lenders and borrowers in complex real estate loan workouts and restructurings during multiple down cycles in the real estate market.
+He has a particular expertise in fashioning "one-off" solutions for hard-to-structure, would-be loan assets.

-Louis is recognized as a leading practitioner in Chambers USA: America’s Leading Lawyers for Business.
+Mr. Hait is recognized as a leading practitioner in Chamber’s USA: Americas Leading Lawyers for Business.

 MEYER LAST is a Partner in the Real Estate Department of Fried, Frank, Harris, Shriver & Jacobson LLP, where his practice focuses on real estate development, commercial leasing, financing and capital market transactions, acquisitions and dispositions.
 Mr. Last represents a broad range of clients, including developers, owners, institutional investors, lenders, real estate advisers and underwriters.
 The Fried Frank Real Estate Department has been consistently recognized by Law360 as a Real Estate Group of the Year, and Mr. Last has been recognized by Legal 500 in Real Estate: Development and Leasing.
 Mr. Last has served on the Real Property Committee of the Association of the Bar of the City of New York and lectures on commercial leasing and bankruptcy topics.
 Mr. Last received his JD in 1982 from the Benjamin N. Cardozo School of Law where he was an editor of the Law Review.